 - Microdermabrasion is a cosmetic treatment that physically exfoliates the skin to improve its appearance and leave skin smoother.

-- Microdermabrasion is safe and effective for all skin types, but should not be performed on those with certain skin conditions.
+- This treatment is safe and effective for all skin types, but should not be performed on those with certain skin conditions.

 - Microdermabrasion is a viable alternative to harsher procedures or plastic surgery.

-- The side effects of microdermabrasion are milder and more temporary than many alternative skin rejuvenation techniques.
+- Side effects are milder and more temporary than many alternative skin rejuvenation techniques.